IcedToffe/Alin-ang-pipiliin-mo-/README.md

 # Alin Ang Pipiliin Mo?
 (Would You Rather — Pinoy Edition)

-A simple "Would You Rather" web game featuring dilemmas pulled from everyday Filipino life — jeepneys vs. Grab, isaw vs. betamax, sinigang na maasim vs. matabang, and more.
+A simple "Would You Rather" web game featuring dilemmas pulled from everyday Filipino life like jeepneys vs. Grab, isaw vs. betamax, sinigang na maasim vs. matabang, and more.

 **[Live demo →](https://alin-ang-pipiliin-mo.vercel.app/)**